guyafe/versioning-client-java/README.md

 This project used Java 17 and Gradle 8.1.1.

-This repository demonstrates the Java client of a weather service.
+This repository demonstrates the Java client of a weather service.<br>
+At the moment we don't do any versioning for the code.

 ## Usage
 ### Clone